mobilipia/LIFX-Widget/README.md

 Here's a completly unordered todo list of the upcoming features (or at least things I'd like to do).
 PR welcome ❤️.
 - Better UI in the companion app,
 - Update the widget view in the background using the `NCWidgetProviding` protocol,
-- Display a custom view in the widget when no lights / colours are configured in the companion app,
 - Hide the widget on cellular data (*I'm pretty sure I read somewhere I can do this*),

 Known issues & other stuff